microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 9. **Enter** your choice when prompted.
 Enter ‘P’ for **pausing** the environment or ‘R’ for **resuming** a paused environment.

-10. Wait for script to finish execution.
+10. Wait for the script to finish execution.

 	![Enter your choice.](media/authentication-4.png)